Suicide Among Veterans

 - Expands telehealth services.

 American Addiction Centers (AAC) is a community care provider.
-Our Desert Hope and Recovery First faculties offer the Salute to Recovery program that employs an array of addiction treatment methods and curriculum dedicated to military veterans with substance use and mental health challenges.
+Some of our facilities offer the Salute to Recovery program that employs an array of addiction treatment methods and curriculum dedicated to military Veterans with substance use and mental health challenges.

 Call Now (888) 902- VETS